michaeldayreads/0_autodidact/README.md

 _Compassionate comments, suggestions and feedback welcome - please find me on twitter_
 <a href="https://twitter.com/michaeldayreads">@michaeldayreads</a>

-Looking for writings rather than code??
+Looking for writings rather than code?
 Please see
 See [the text repo](https://github.com/michaeldayreads/andoccasionallywrites)

 ### A note on licensing